 \section{Numerical experiments}

 In this section, we assess the effectiveness of our copositive programming approach over three applications in operations management.
-The first example is a multi-item newsvendor problem, which can be reformulated as a two-stage robust optimization problem with fixed recourse.
-The following two examples are from inventory control and index tracking settings, which correspond to multi-stage robust optimization problems with non-fixed recourse.
+The first example is a multi-item newsvendor problem, which can be reformulated to a two-stage robust optimization problem with fixed recourse.
+The following two examples are inventory control and index tracking problems, which correspond to multi-stage robust optimization problems with non-fixed recourse.
 All optimization problems are solved using MOSEK 8.1.0.56~\cite{Mosek} via the YALMIP interface~\cite{Lofberg2004yalmip}~on a 16-core 3.4 GHz Linux PC with 32 GB RAM.